tsongtheng/Social-Profiles/README.md

 # Social Profiles

-Hello and welcome to [**Social Profiles**](https://social-profiles-hacktoberfest.netlify.app/), a project for Hacktoberfest!
-This site is for beginners who are wiling to make a pull request to win the 2023 Hacktoberfest rewards.
+Hello and welcome to [**Social Profiles**](https://social-profiles-hacktoberfest.netlify.app/).
+This site is for beginners who are wiling to contribute to **open-source** project and make a first pull request.

 ## Features